AdvayCoder/Motivational-Message-Generator/README.md

 <br><br>

-*For Windows, to install use bash, you will need Git Bash.
+*For Windows, to use bash, you will need Git Bash.
 Go to [Git Bash](https://gitforwindows.org/) to install it.

 **To install Node js you can do one of these steps:
 * go to the [Node js](https://nodejs.org/) website.